manuelmbscorreia/Portugal_Companies_Info/README.md

 The code can proccess around 250 companies per hour.
 Run in a terminal.
 Not in Google Colab or Pycharm.
 If you are using Pycharm, choose an option to run in a
 Terminal, otherwise the code will be interrupted without warning and without any error.
 Anyway, a solution could be to split into lists with only 3.000 companies.

-The project is not complete, but someone who knows how to code with Python can use this with a few twecks.
+The project is not complete in terms of an amazing user experience, but someone who knows how to code with Python can use this with a few twecks.

 Thanks you!